 OK, great, my text is backed up.
 But how can I view the texts without restoring from iCloud or iTunes?
 These other software options might help you get at your text messages, but I haven't tried them so buyer beware:

 Good luck and sorry your options are limited.
 They make it SO easy for you to do 90% of things and impossible to do the other 10%.

 The TextSaver is a simple free tech tool to help save bits of text.
-You can use it to save notes, HTML, messages, lists, phone numbers, addresses, really whatever you want.
+You can use it to save notes, text messages, archive text messages from an iPhone or Android, save HTML, avoid PDFs, export messages, lists, phone numbers, addresses, really whatever you want.
 Please note that saved text is not hidden from the public unless you use the password utility.
 When using a password, the text will only be viewable to those with a password.
 Use it for fun, use it for war, use it to control the minds of your enemies.